 What should I do if I become infected with Giardia?

 Children in daycare who have diarrhea can be cared for in a supervised area away from other children until picked up by their parents.
-Children cannot return to daycare until 48 hours after their last loose stool or episode of vomiting.
+Children should not return to daycare until at least 48 hours after their last loose stool or episode of vomiting.
 However, check with your local health authority first, as each health authority has their own guidelines for when to return to daycare, school, or work.

 How can giardiasis be prevented?

 - Do not drink untreated surface water from springs, streams, rivers, lakes, ponds or shallow wells.
 It is likely contaminated with animal feces.

 - Do not drink unpasteurized milk or juices.

-- Wash your hands before eating or handling food, and after using the toilet, changing diapers, touching animals.
+- Wash your hands before eating or handling food, and after using the toilet, changing diapers, or touching animals.